C1. Patterns and Relationships

 The purpose of this learning situation is to have students:

-• discover the relationships that exist in a pattern core;
+• discover a pattern core;

 Learning Situation Prior Learning

 By the time a child enters school, they have a good sense of patterns.
-In fact, in their daily lives, many actions and gestures are repeated on a regular basis: for example, the order of meals; getting up in the morning, taking a nap in the afternoon, and going to bed at night; putting on their coat, going outside to play, coming back home, and taking off their coat.
+In fact, in their daily lives, many actions and gestures are repeated on a regular basis: for example, the sequence of their meals throughout; getting up in the morning, taking a nap in the afternoon, and going to bed at night; putting on their coat, going outside to play, coming back home, and taking off their coat.
 In preschool, children are encouraged to recognize these patterns and to find others in their environment, such as repeating patterns on wallpaper.
 When the child spots the pattern, realizes that it repeats, and extends the pattern by explaining their actions, they develop one of the foundations of algebraic reasoning.
 To be able to complete this learning situation, students must:

-• identify and name their body parts;
+• be able to identify and name their body parts;

 • understand the meaning of various spatial relationships, such as up, down, left, right, and use them;